LaClimSx/data-story-datasentinels/docs/index.markdown

   <div class="post-body" markdown="1">
 One thing I still can’t shake is how *fast* some of these responses feel.

-When a subreddit gets criticized and then links out again almost immediately, it really looks like retaliation — like a clapback.
+When a subreddit gets criticized and then links out again almost immediately, it really looks like retaliation, like a clapback.
 And when the response comes way later, it feels calmer, maybe more deliberate.

 Is there anything in the data that actually supports that, or is timing basically just vibes?
   </div>